 60 per cent of business leaders and, indeed, 75 per cent of leaders in larger businesses, think profit is incompatible with a society in which people are happy.
 Incompatible.
 The figure for the general public is just 37 per cent.
 Similar percentages of business leaders think business should be taxed more and executives are paid […]

 The meaning of Advent I must first make a confession.
 I love carol services.
 I love singing carols.
 I love the Christmas tree.
 I love Christmas decorations.
 I love the festivities of Christmas.
-They remind me of when I was very young singing carols from house to house in Fforestfach which was then a village. […]
+They remind me of when I was very young singing carols from house to house in Fforestfach which was then a […]

 Committed churchgoers – defined as those who attend weekly – have a considerably more positive view of business and the market economy than those who lead them and teach them.
 This is the result of polling conducted for the Centre for Enterprise, Markets and Ethics.
 Savanta ComRes polled six audiences between 10th May 2021 and […]